AlexandreBrown/GTestSetup/README.md

 7. Start writing unit tests using GTest and make sure to add the test files to the executable of your app in your `CMakeLists.txt`
   - See `MyClassTest.cpp` for a sample

-To run the test you can use your IDE :
+To run the all the tests inside `MyClassTest` you can use your IDE (you can also run each test individually by using the same button near the test name) :
 ![Run Tests](https://i.ibb.co/8M8mFCN/Screenshot-from-2021-01-25-23-34-06.png)